edensalt/weather-app/README.md

 - Display the local time, current weather, and 3-day forecast from any city by typing the city name into the search bar.
 - Alternate between fahrenheit and celsius.
+- Receive an error if the city entered does not exist.